zulip/zulip/docs/translating/finnish.md

 ### **_Please_**, in error messages

-As it might appeal to use correspondence _Ole hyvä ja_"_, it's not commonly used in Finnish.
+As it might appeal to use correspondence _Ole hyvä ja_, it's not commonly used in Finnish.
 We are strict and used to more direct messaging.
 Let's not translate _please_ and use instruction format only.
 No Finn is going to be offended by this.

 Eg.
  - Please enter at most 10 emails. -> Lisää korkeintaan 10 sähköpostia.